DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Customs broker mapping.md

 -	Specify the Freight forwarder's **Value**.
 Blank is allowed.

 ## Where used
-Shipping port mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Customs broker**.
+Customs broker mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Customs broker**.

 Used on the following EDI documents (field):
 - Voyage creator (ShipCustomsBroker)